 The recommendation also includes 1,459.0 FTE positions, which is a decrease of 113.0 FTE positions below the agencies' FY 2023 request.
 The decrease is due to the Governor not recommending a majority LSH's enhancement requests for additional positions for the SPTP and PSP Programs for FY 2023.

-HOUSE COMMITTEE RECOMMENDATION.
-The House Committee concurs with the Governor's recommendation.
+SENATE COMMITTEE RECOMMENDATION.
+The Senate Committee concurs with the Governor's recommendation with the following adjustment: